clux/shipcat/doc/extending.md

         }
 ```

+NB: You also need to add like two lines for it in [`ManifestOverrides`](https://github.com/babylonhealth/shipcat/blob/master/shipcat_filebacked/src/manifest.rs) until the compiler stops shouting at you.

 ## 5. Code review
 If everyone's happy in code review, then we can run `./scripts/bump_version.sh OLDVER NEWVER` and commit to the branch (use semver).
-After merge there will be a new version of `shipcat` available to use in the [manifests repository](https://github.com/Babylonpartners/manifests).
+After merge there will be a new version of `shipcat` available to use in the [manifests repository](https://github.com/babylonhealth/manifests).

-That's it.
 You can start to **capture** new information from the manifests.
-However, this is not immediately useful unless you plan on using the values in your `helm` charts.
-Otherwise, you might want to implement a new generator.
+However, this might not be immediately useful unless you plan on using the values in your `helm` charts.
+Otherwise, you might want to implement a new reducer.
 The second part of this document details how to to the latter.

-# Generating new resources
+# Reducing resources
-If you want to use shipcat to generate new resources, you need a new CLI interface to it.
-Here is the general steps along with how `graph.rs` was created (as an example - because we showed how to generate the data for it above).
+If you want to use shipcat to reduce information about manifests, you need a new CLI interface to it.
+Generally, small reducers go in [`get.rs`](https://github.com/babylonhealth/shipcat/blob/master/shipcat_cli/src/get.rs), but here we show how `graph.rs` was created (because we showed how to generate the data for it above).

 ## 1. Define a module
 A single line in `lib.rs`: